merchise/xotl.ql/docs/source/terms.rst

    query

        The term `query` is used in this documentation with two meanings that depend on the context:

        a) The comprehension as seen in the code that express what is intended to fetch from the storage(s).

+	  In the most part of this documentation the term `query` will refer to this sense of the word.
+However, to disambiguate we'll use the term :term:`query expression` to refer to this sense of the word if needed.

        b) The (internal) data structure that represents the query (as in item a) to the program.

-       Most of the time we talk about type-a queries, but in the internal API documentation it's necessary to distinguish between the type-a query and it's structure.
+	  We prefer the term :term:`query object` for this sense of the word, but sometimes it just does not matter.

+   query expression

+      This term is used solely to distinguish a :term:`query` as the construction expressed in the (Python) language from the internal data structure (:term:`query object`).

+   query object

+      This term is used solely to distinguish a :term:`query` as an internal data structure from the language construction (i.e the first meaning for the term :term:`query`) that implies such a structure.

    query translator
    translator